Educational Programs & Operations Levy

 Student learning and staffing represents the bulk of levy spending.
 Here’s a breakdown of how levy funds are divvied up by category:

-Why is this levy referred to as a “replacement levy?”
+Why was this levy referred to as a “replacement levy?”

-This levy is described as a “replacement levy” because if approved, it would take the place of the current levy, which expires at the end of 2023.
-The current levy was approved in April 2020 at an estimated rate of $1.50 per $1,000 of assessed property value.
-The new levy is being proposed to voters at the same estimated rate.
+This levy was described as a “replacement levy” because it will take the place of the current levy, which expires at the end of 2023.
+The expiring levy was approved in April 2020 at an estimated rate of $1.50 per $1,000 of assessed property value.
+The replacement levy was proposed to voters at the same estimated rate.

 How does Kalama’s levy rate compare to neighboring school districts?